defactojml/ud-nano-neighborhood/README.md

 Specifics about the project
 -------------
-There was a focus during implementation to return only relvant flick photos The implementation is the following:
+There was a focus during implementation to return only relvant flick photos

+The implementation is the following:

-- The name of the tourist places are translated into tags for the flickr API
+- The name of the tourist place are translated into tags for the flickr API

+- A initial request is made using flickr.photos.search with results

-- all the tags should be found in the resulting http request
+- for each successful element initially returned, we check that all the tags are found in the title of the element

-- out of this filtered structure, a maw number of photos is saved (check the constant MAX_NUMBER)
+- out of this filtered structure, we take the first MAX_NUMBER elements (check the constant MAX_NUMBER)

 - a photo is selected randomnly out of the MAX_NUMBER elements